missionpinball/mpf-docs/config/light_rings.rst

 | Valid in :doc:`mode config files </config/instructions/mode_config>`       | **NO**  |
 +----------------------------------------------------------------------------+---------+

-A "led_rings" will create "count" leds for you starting the number at "number_start".
+A "light_rings" will create "count" lights for you starting the number at "number_start".
 If you need a prefix or suffix for the number you can use "number_template".
-All settings in "led_template" will be applied to all LEDs.
+All settings in "light_template" will be applied to all lights.
-The only difference between :doc:`light_stripes </config/light_stripes>`  and :doc:`led_rings </config/light_rings>` is how the x/y coordinates are computed.
+The only difference between :doc:`light_stripes </config/light_stripes>`  and :doc:`light_rings </config/light_rings>` is how the x/y coordinates are computed.

 Here's an example: